Welcome to CapeLinks, a community website focused on Cape Cod and the Islands of Nantucket & Martha's Vineyard. Please register to participate.

 Cape Cod history, local legends and lore

-got something to say about Cape Cod History? post it here
+want to write something about Cape Cod History? post it here

 (advertise here keyword: History)